Cape Sounion and the Temple of Poseidon is a great place to visit on a day trip from Athens. This area is often quite simply referred to as “Sounion”.

 In the Summer period, the Athens area sees the most tourists.
 So, it is advisable to head to Sounion early in the morning to avoid the midday heat and the crowds if you can.

 Winters in the Athens area can get cold and snow is not unheard of.
 Expect strong winds at the Cape of Sounion and temperatures well below 10 degrees if travelling between the months of November and February.

-Spring and Autumn present some of the best conditions for travelling to Sounion with blue skies, minimum rainfall and pleasant temperatures that linger around the mid-twenties (degrees Celsius).
+Spring and Autumn present some of the best conditions for travelling to Sounion.
+At this time, you can expect blue skies and minimum rainfall.
+Additionally, you also have a warm pleasant climate at this time and temperatures that linger around the mid-twenties (degrees Celsius).